Security advisory policy

 ForgeRock uses the following three key areas when assessing any potential security issue; Criticality, Customer Impact and Publicity.
 They are assessed in this order of precedence

 - Criticality: Where does the exploit sit on the severity line?
+We use CVSS 3 scoring to determine the criticality.

 - Customer Impact: What is the potential impact to the customer